Pular para conteúdo

 Brazilian Treasury Bonds Tools

-# Get ANBIMA data for a given date
+# Get ANBIMA LTN data for a given date

 >>> ltn.data("23-08-2024")

-# Calculate the quotation of a NTN-B bond as per ANBIMA's rules
+# Calculate the quotation of an NTN-B bond (base 100, truncated to 4 decimals)

 >>> ntnb.quotation("31-05-2024", "15-05-2035", 0.061490)